Identity Providers

 high-level-dia

-Step 4: Continue with the self-hosting guide
+Step 6: Continue with the NetBird Self-hosting Guide

+You've configured all required resources in Zitadel.
 You can now continue with the NetBird Self-hosting Guide.

 Keycloak